 Are White Pitbulls More Aggressive?

 Mentally, White Pitbulls are no different from any other Pitbull.
 These dogs get along fine with people but act aggressively towards other animals.
-The reason for this hostility stems from the pit-fighting days of their ancestors.
 Training can help them get along with other dogs, but smaller pets are not safe around them.

 A Pitbull’s behavior boils down to how it is treated.
-If a White Pitbull is abused, beaten, and raised with violence, it will develop personality flaws, causing it to behave unpredictably and aggressively.
+If a White Pitbull wasn’t raised properly with respect, he will develop personality flaws, causing it to behave unpredictably and aggressively.

 White Pitbulls Temperament and Personality